Kemppis3/System-event-monitor/README.md

 The benefits of this are that we learn the possible directories and files the attackers / attack scripts may try to access, and protect the actual servers with non dummy information better.

 NOTE!
-I don't recommend you to do it this way
+I just simulate honeypotting in this project and I don't recommend to do this on a poorly secured system.

 ![Setup Diagram](./pictures/setup_diagram.png)